yokeshkumar-YK/icanio_Calculator/README.md

 # 🧮 Styled Grid Calculator

-A sleek, responsive calculator crafted with HTML, CSS & JavaScript — perfect for learning frontend basics or embedding in your projects.
+A sleek, responsive calculator crafted with HTML, CSS — perfect for learning frontend basics or embedding in your projects.

----

-## 🔗 Live Demo

-Try it now: [Your Live Demo URL]

----

 ---